Skip to content

 Scope and non-goals

-• In scope: the real-time UDP audio stream, its headers and payload layout, the optional UDP redundancy framing, the small UDP “stop” control packet, and the TCP handshake used by hub/ping-server style deployments (including the authentication variant).
+• In scope: the real-time UDP audio stream, its headers and payload layout, the optional UDP redundancy framing, the small UDP “stop” control packet, the TCP handshake used by hub/ping-server style deployments (including the authentication variant), the WebRTC data channel transport (used by the hub server’s WebRTC path), and the WebTransport transport (HTTP/3 over QUIC datagrams).

 • Out of scope: local-only IPC (e.g. QLocalSocket “AudioSocket”), OSC control, and any higher-level application semantics outside packet exchange.